-Provision for future decommissioning costs is made in full when the Group has an obligation to dismantle and remove the wind farm and to restore the site on which it is located, and when a reasonable estimate of that liability can be made.
+Provision for future decommissioning costs is made in full when the Company has an obligation to dismantle and remove the wind farm and to restore the site on which it is located, and when a reasonable estimate of that liability can be made.
 The amount recognised is the present value of the estimated future expenditure.
+An amount equivalent to the discounted initial provision for decommissioning costs is capitalised and amortised over the useful economic life of the facility.
+Any change in the present value of the estimated expenditure is reflected as an adjustment to the provision and the wind farm asset.